A brief look at NORTH AVOCA SLSC

 The CBA bank in 1900 began to subdivide the former Davis landholdings throughout the area and was not very well planned, as is obvious to this day.

-Terrigal went ahead but North Avoca remained the preserve of Aborigines, fishermen and adventurous children.
+Terrigal went ahead but North Avoca remained the preserve of our First Nations people, fishermen and adventurous children.

 Henry Ferdinand Halloran, a wheeler dealer par excellence, built Avoca House and in the 1920s and 30s commenced subdivisions.
 The Second World war slowed down progress but in the late 1940s and 50s things picked up and little fibro houses started appearing in the area nearest the beach.
 Caravan parks grew up at both ends of the beach and a general store was established.
 Initially there were few permanent residents, but after a while the population began to grow.